ndronos/c-nomorph/C-Is-Punk-Rock.md

 Some are better written, some are even entertaining, but C textbooks are somewhat uniform bunch
 (I've read a lot of them, including...).
-Most are written before the C99 standard simplified simplified many aspects of usage, and you can tell some of those now in their nth edition just pasted few notes about updated
+Most are written before the C99 standard simplified many aspects of usage, and you can tell some of those now in their nth edition just pasted few notes about updated